-Despite popular belief, no matter the air temperature, sea temperatures can remain balmy well into October, making scrambling around the coast on a coasteering course an attractive idea.
+Despite popular belief, no matter the air temperature, sea temperatures can remain balmy well into October, making scrambling around the coast on a coasteering course an attractive idea from spring to late autumn.
 It’s an exhilarating way to explore this rocky coastline, as you clamber over crags and take the plunge into the vibrant blue waters of the Bristol channel.

 Head to the Gower peninsula and you’ll find a variety of companies offering coasteering alongside a range of other watersports.
 They’ll kit you out with a wetsuit, helmet and lifejacket and give you a full briefing on the dos and don’ts before you take to the water, so there’s no need to worry if you’ve never done it before!